6 Common Elder Scams to Avoid

 5. Help a Family Member Scams

 A similar scam will come in the form of an email from a friend or family member, and will basically say that they are in a foreign country, or on vacation, and have either been robbed or lost all their money, credit cards, ID and phone some other way.
-The email then asks for you to send money ASAP as they are sitting in a web-cafe waiting for you to send money so they can eat, buy a ticket home, etc.
+The email then asks for you to send money or gift cards ASAP as they are sitting in a web-cafe waiting for you to send money so they can eat, buy a ticket home, etc.

 6. Home Improvement Scams